g-bulgarit/Intro-to-Computer-Networking/PA1_NoisyChannel/README.md

 [Decode] Overall, fixed 139 bits
 ```

-## **Limitations**
+## **Limitations & Bonuses**
+We decided not to work on any of the bonus tasks.

 1. Currently, the implementation only supports files that are a **multiple of 26-bits in size**.
 Therefore, a file that is 270 bits long is not supported (...for example).\
 Supporting this was regarded as bonus and we opted not to do so :(

+2. The random noise implementation iterates over all the bits, calling the `rand` function for each bit.
+There was a bonus to implement this with a single `rand` call, and we thought about doing it by generating a sufficiently large number and flipping bits according to it's bit-representation, but ultimately we decided to skip the bonus and focus our attention on the main parts of the project.

-2. If the computers are not under the same `NAT`, in order to run this project, you would have to forward the traffic directly between the devices using port-forwarding.
+3. If the computers are not under the same NAT, in order to run this project, you would have to forward the traffic directly between the devices using port-forwarding.
 During the implementation and testing phase we assumed that the project will be tested on machines that are on the same network and are connected to the same switch.

 _____________
 # TODO